 All families with students enrolled in the Religious School will also receive this school handbook via email and/or as a printed copy at the beginning of the school year—the distributed version will have contact info for Religious School teachers and staff.

 You will receive a complete school year calendar on or before the first day of school (and can also view it here), including dates of religious school and special services and events designed for your children and family.
 The calendar will also be on the temple website and upcoming dates will be highlighted in the weekly Hadashot.
 Please mark these on your family calendar to ensure your family will be free to take advantage of all offerings.
-Events will also be publicized in the bulletin, on the temple website, and via weekly reminders in
+Events will also be publicized on the temple website, and via weekly reminders in the Hadashot.

 Hadashot means “news” – each week, you’ll receive an email with information about upcoming events and plans for the week.
 The Hadashot is also a great place to share information among school families – feel free to send your news along to the director at firstname.lastname@example.org for inclusion in the weekly email blast.